sensingtheforest/sensingtheforest.github.io/src/posts/2024-11-13-hackathon-at-northern-research-station-edinburgh-day-2.md

 ## The installation of a tree talker

 We then moved outdoors.
 George had prepared a unique demonstration of how a tree talker sensor is installed on a Scottish spruce tree.
-Soon, we will publish a video of the demonstration to explore new and cheaper ways of data acquisition using known technologies.
+See below for the video demonstration that explores new and cheaper ways of data acquisition using known technologies.
 Mahmoud also took a series of portraits, which you can enjoy as a carousel at the top of this blog post.

 <div class="flex justify-center items-center">
 <figure>